BrianPugh/cyclopts/docs/source/vs_typer/argument_vs_option/README.rst

 2. Which parameters are required, by their lack of defaults.

-Because of these builtin python mechanisms, Cyclopts just has a single ``Parameter`` class used for providing additional parameter metadata.
+Because of these builtin python mechanisms, Cyclopts just has a single :class:`Parameter <cyclopts.Parameter>` class used for providing additional parameter metadata.

 I believe that Typer's separate ``Argument`` and ``Option`` classes are a relic from when they must be supplied as a parameter's proxy default value.